To many, Artificial Intelligence (AI) conjures images of a dystopian world. Abundant with power-hungry robots and an overthrown humanity.

 AI V ML

-AI requires a computer system to complete tasks like a human would.
+AI requires a computer system to complete tasks like a human.
 Either by using visual perception, speech recognition, or decision making.
-ML, on the other hand, has the ability to assist AI by allowing the system to instinctively learn.
-What’s more, not only does it learn, but it corrects itself.
+ML, on the other hand, has the ability to assist AI by allowing the system to naturally learn.

-ML learns through practice.
+ML learns through practice and corrects itself.
 It does this without being instructed or programmed.
-In short, ML focuses on the development of computer programmes.
-These programmes access data and uses data analysis techniques to evolve.
+In short, ML focuses on the up growth of computer programmes.
+These programmes access data and use analysis techniques to evolve.

-Sites such as ‘Modernising Medicine’ uses AI technology to assist doctors with diagnosing unusual symptoms.
+Sites such as ‘Modernising Medicine’ includes AI tech to assist with tricky diagnosis.